Keats/tera/docs/content/docs/_index.md

 need to call the `safe` filter before `spaceless`.

 #### indent
-Indents a string by injecting whitespace at the start of each line.
-The `width` argument (default 4) specifies the number of spaces to insert per line.
+Indents a string by injecting a prefix at the start of each line.
+The `prefix` argument (default 4 spaces) specifies the prefix to insert per line.
 If the `first` argument (default false) is set true spaces are inserted for the first line.
 If the `blank` argument (default false) is set true spaces are inserted for blank/whitespace lines.

 #### striptags
 Tries to remove HTML tags from input.
 Does not guarantee well formed output if input is not valid HTML.